Meeting & Study Room

 Tables and chairs are available for public use within the building.
-All groups using the meeting rooms are responsible for setup, take down and cleanup of the room.
-Library Staff are not responsible for the setup, take down, or cleanup of the room.
+All groups using the meeting rooms are responsible for setup, takedown, and cleanup of the room.
+The library staff is not responsible for the setup, takedown, or cleanup of the room.

-An advance notice of 24 hours must be given to the library in the event that a scheduled meeting is cancelled.
-Failure to do so may result in forfeiture of deposit.
+Advance notice of 24 hours must be given to the library if a scheduled meeting is canceled.
+Failure to do so may result in forfeiture of the deposit.

 Groups are expected to observe the library’s scheduled opening and closing times.
-Meeting rooms are to be vacated no later than 15 minutes prior to closing time.
+Meeting rooms are to be vacated no later than 15 minutes before closing time.

-Each organization or group assumes full responsibility for any damages incurred during use of the facility.
-Abuse of the facilities will result in forfeiture of deposit and future use of the facilities.
+Each organization or group assumes full responsibility for any damages incurred during the use of the facility.
+Abuse of the facilities will result in forfeiture of deposits and future use of the facilities.